DmitryMyadzelets/u-machine/README.md

 ## External and internal events

 Let's say we want the machine to count up to 10.
-Below is the example where we both control the counter and and fire events externally:
+Below is the example where we both control the counter and fire events externally:

 ```javascript
 var obj = {